okta/workflows-templates/workflows/capture_device_security_events_from_vmware_ws1/readme.md

 ## Testing this Flow

-* In WorkspaceOne UEM, mark a test device as out of compliance.
+* In Workspace ONE UEM, mark a test device as out of compliance.
 * Back in Okta, go to the **WorkspaceOne.SecurityEvent** flow and select Flow History.
 You should see an execution for the user.
 * Open the user profile in Okta.
 Confirm that the device status attribute is filled and that the user is a member of the **Device Compromised** group.